-Speech/Forensics at Santa Rosa
+Speech/Forensics at the Santa Rosa Campus

-Though we recently hired a full time Speech/Forensics instructor, we are still in need of another such hire.
+Though we recently hired a full-time Speech/Forensics instructor, we are still in need of another such hire.
 The Forensics Program is set up so that two instructors share the responsibilities of the class.
 With the new hire in place we have half of that staff.
 However, another Forensics coach is desperately needed.
-For awhile we were able to backfill with an adjunct instructor.
-However, beginning this year, that adjunct decided not to coach any longer.
-As a result, two full timers agreed to each have 20% of their teaching load directed to Forensics.
+For a while we were able to backfill with an adjunct instructor.
+However that adjunct has decided not to coach any longer.
+As a result, two full-timers agreed to each have 20% of their teaching load directed to Forensics.
 This is simply a stop-gap solution.
 In addition, neither of these instructors travel with the team.
 This means that the Director of Forensics is the sole traveling coach attending tournaments.
 As a result, most of the coaching is not sufficient and most of the students who travel are not covered by a coach.
 This leads to major financial judging penalties being assessed.
 In order to mitigate these harms, the DOF has been able to convince a few SRJC Forensics alumni to volunteer their time at tournaments.
 This situation is not stable or reliable and needs to be rectified.
 We need to hire a Forensics coach who would teach 40% of the Forensics class (Speech 52 A,B,C,D) as well as teach 60% Speech 1A classes.
+Speech 52 is part of the Communication Studies TMC and is the only academic intercollegiate competition offered at SRJC that is open to all students regardless of sex, age, or physical abilities.